 2) Concentration to credit risk

 The customers of the Company has a significant concentration on electronics industry.
-To reduce the credit risk, the Company regularly evaluates the collectability of accounts receivable and notes receivable.
-As of December 31, 2023 and 2022, the Company does not have a significant concentration of credit risk.
+To minimize the credit risk, the Company periodically evaluates the Company's financial positions and the possibility of collecting accounts receivable and notes receivable.